 The Board acknowledges the importance of maintaining a sound system of internal control and effective risk management practices in the Group to ensure good corporate governance.
 The Board affirms its overall responsibility for the Group's system of risk management and internal control and the need to review its adequacy and integrity regularly.
 The system of internal control covers governance, risk management, financial, strategy, organisational, operational, regulatory and compliance control matters.
+The Board will determine the Group's level of risk tolerance and to actively identify, assess and monitor key business risks to safeguard shareholders' investment and the Group's assets.
 In view of the inherent limitations in any system of internal control, the Board recognises that this system is designed to manage rather than eliminate the risk of failure to achieve the Group's objectives and the system by its nature can only provide reasonable but not absolute assurance against material misstatement, fraud or loss.